 The higher the concentration of a bleaching product and the longer its contact with the teeth, the higher the tendency of experiencing sensitivity.
 Majority of professional products contain a higher concentration of hydrogen peroxide.
 But the competence of the dentist will ensure that sensitivity is properly avoided.
 Irritation of the gums may also occur occasionally and other side effects include enamel alteration or damage, pulp sensitivity, root resorption, just to mention a few.

 Sensitivity is normal after teeth whitening but you won’t feel this anymore after some time.
 However, the technique used and the quality of the product used will go a long way in determining the severity of the condition.
 Your response to the treatment is also a determinant but there are many ways of treating sensitivity.

 The use of lesser concentration of bleaching products and reduction in tray wear time are some of the ways of preventing sensitivity.
 Other ways include the use of prescribed sensitivity gel or toothpaste, staying away from hot or cold foods for two days after the treatment, using soft-bristled brush as well as lukewarm water to brush, staying away from too much use of DIY whitening products and so on.

 Consultation is very vital before whitening.
 So that your dentist will properly evaluate your teeth in order to discover their health status.
 You may not be ideal for this procedure.
 And it is only through proper evaluation that your dentist can discover this.
 Your dentist may carry out a ‘touch and air’ test on your teeth.
-And this will help your dentist to know the best whitening option for you.
+And this will help your dentist to know highly recommended whitening option for you.
 Your dental practitioner may prescribe a desensitizing toothpaste and non-steroidal anti-inflammatory drugs (NSAIDs) for immediate relief.